rzl-app/rzl-utils-js/README.md

   import { | } from "rzl-utils-js\next\server";

   // Just place your cursor right inside { } like the pipe ("|") above then
-  // ctrl + space, there are many functions and hover to each function is
+  // ctrl + space, there are many functions or types and then hover to each
-  // complete because I have added jsDoc.
+  // function is complete with how to use it because I have added jsDoc.
   ```

   <!-- - <h4 id="detailed-features--assertions">